 I finally did it!
 'Two birds in one stone'...:) Ok, before you guys think I have gone crazy, let me explain.
 Last week I decided to make dosas for the weekend as it was a really long time since I made them at home; the sole reason being, that everytime I used to forget to soak the rice and dal.
 But not this time...I was determined to have dosas over the weekend.
 But, instead of the regular dosas, I decided to make Set Dosey.
 At that time, I had no plan for posting this recipe for a particular event, but I had taken some pictures, just so that I would be able to post it sometime later.
 Then, on Monday morning, I was generally going through the link that Asha had provided for RCI Karnataka, and while reading through the information, I realized that 'Set Dosey' comes from Karnataka and that this would be a perfect entry for RCI !
 And before I could pat myself on the back for such a brilliant discovery, it struck me that this was also a great entry for JFI -- Rice, hosted by Sharmi.
 This was really a proud moment for me...such brilliance is rare ! ;)) And so I achieved the impossible and 'Two Birds in one Stone'. :))) (How I wish blogger had some smileys....would have made a better impact!)

+Karnataka is a state with a lot of diversity in culture and food.
+The cuisine of North Karnataka is a lot different than that found in south Karnataka.
+More about this beautiful state here.
 What comes to my mind when I think of Karnataka?--- First of all its my dad's birth place.
 He was born in Bijapur, which is famous for the 'Gol Gumbaz', and the only place where I saw brown colored ice being sold on hand carts! :) How shocked was I to see this and imagine the quality of the water...but this was a long time back, when I was still in school... haven't been there since then.
 Apart from the water experience, its a beautiful place to visit.
 Foodwise, I associate Karnataka with Dharwadi pedhe (yum!), Kardantu, Mandige, Kunda, Mysore Pak, Mysore Masala Dosa, Chitranna...well, the list is quite long but I just love their cuisine :).

-in addition to the usual Rice and Urad dal, the batter also has Thick Pohe (Flattened Rice).
+Coming to the recipe, I was first introduced to Set Dosey in Mysore, where I was vacationing with my family and they were the best that I have eaten till date.
+I also found some really good Set Dosey in one of Pune's popular Udupi Restaurant, 'Wadeshwar'.
+Set Dosey, are different from the regular dosey, due to their small size and their thickness.
+Also, in addition to the usual Rice and Urad dal, the batter also has Thick Pohe (Flattened Rice).
 These dosas are generally served as a pair, hence the name.
 I have also seen some restaurants serving them in stacks of 3 or 5 just like Pancakes.
 I am not sure but I vaguely remember these dosas being served with a vegetable curry, but I just paired mine off with Sambhar and green coconut chutney, called 'Kaayi Chutney (green)'.
 On researching further, I found that there are numerous versions of the recipe.
 The recipe that I have, was taken from a neighbor back in India, who got this from another friend.
 This time I used Brown rice for the batter and did not use any oil while making the dosas (thanks to my Non-Stick Tawa), which made these dosas even more healthy !
 Enjoy! :)

 As mentioned earlier, this recipe is going to both Asha & Sharmi for the RCI event and JFI event respectively.